-As far as possible I try to use wool from local/British sheep, rather than merino wool which is most often imported from Australia and New Zealand.
+As far as possible I try to use wool from local/British sheep, rather than merino wool which is most often imported from Australia, South Africa and New Zealand.

 - The needle felted sheep are all made using wool from a friend’s sheep.
 They live on the hills not far from Loch Ness on Achpopuli Farm.
-The sheep’s name is Roxy and she is a Shetland cross.
+The sheep’s name is Roxy and she is a BFL/Shetland cross.

 - Some contain North Ronaldsay wool, that I bought in the Orkney Isles and dyed myself.
 These sheep are famous for eating seaweed and living along the coast of North Ronaldsay (an Orkney Isle).
 This breed has some white and black thicker curly hairs that I have removed a lot by hand, but some will have slipped through or been left to add a different texture.

 - Some include wool from Corriedale cross sheep and other sheep breeds from a lady in Aberdeenshire who has her own sheep and sources fleeces from other locals.

 - I have also dyed some merino, Corriedale and other wool fibres that are included in the lampshades

 - The silks are often silk waste, left over from the manufacture of silk threads (throwster silk waste) and silk fabrics (sari silk waste).

 - On the seascapes I often use some dyed flax fibre (the fibre used to make linen).
 I also use silk/flax waste mix for waves and sometimes silk/viscose waste.
 The pebbles are wool nepps.